AGoyet/LVSconnect/README.md

 Each test present on the website has a creation date and a "published" flag (on by default).
 Since those are not included in the exported .csv file, the program cannot guess them accurately (the current date is used when creating tests).
 The user will thus need to use the website to set those correctly, for example when uploading multiple tests at once.

+### lvs_send_appreciations

+This program does essentially the same as lvs_send_grades, but for appreciations.
+The user can download the .csv file from the website, edit column with the student's appreciations, then use the program to upload those to the website.
+If the upload would result in any deletion or overwriting, the program will give a warning with the name of affected students and ask for confirmation.

 ## Configuration file